What We’re Defending What We're Defending

 • Alaskans have no guarantee to see any money in return for their investment

-• The State of Alaska is funding construction of the private, industrial Ambler Road without public consent
+• The State of Alaska is funding construction of the private, industrial Ambler road without public consent

 • There is no evidence that the industrial development would directly aid local communities or directly reduce living costs